systeminit/coding-assessment-sde3/README.md

 endpoint of your backend.

 We want you to also include a README, that tells us how to run your application, and how to run your tests.
+Time is always a constraint, so we would love to see any next steps or future issues to address.

 When you've finished, create a repository on Github and send us the link.
 If you prefer to keep it private, you can add `adamhjk`, `fnichol`, `alex-init`, and `mahirl` as collaborators.